trishaho02/me/week5/readme.md

 TODO: Reflect on what you learned this week and what is still unclear.

+SOME NOTES:
+> map() = applies a given function to each item of an iterable and returns a list as a result
+> wordy pyramid exercise in ex1 is similar to the one we did in week4 - collecting words from the web
+> "\n" -  a new line, escaping

 WORK AND EXPERIMENTS:
 exercise 1
 > change parts of the exercise for it to work